Crocosmia x crocosmiiflora

 What does it look like?

 Stiff, leafy, clump-forming, evergreen or summergreen perennial with underground rhizomes.
 Flattened, light brown corms (35 x 15 mm) have a fibrous cover and form 3+ clusters at the stem base.
 Firm, sword-shaped leaves (90 x 2 cm) all rise from the base, and are erect to curving above, with a conspicuous mid-vein.
 Flowerheads are tall and zig-zag shaped.
-Solitary orange to crimson 6-petalled flowers (3 cm) produced from January to February develop into 3-sided seed capsules (5 mm long) that are reddish-brown and flat to triangular.
+Solitary orange to crimson 6-petalled flowers (3 cm, Jan-Feb) develop into 3-sided seed capsules (5 mm long) that are reddish-brown and flat to triangular.

 Are there any similar species?

 Watsonia, Alstroemeria, Chasmanthe, Aristea, Sparaxis, Ixia, Schizostylis coccinea and many other bulbous species are similar.

 Why is it weedy?

 Produces few seeds, but corms and rhizomes multiply rapidly and it also grows from fragments.
 Tolerates frost and heat, damage and grazing, damp, most soils, and moderate shade.

 Soil movement (road graders, fill), vegetation dumping and water movement spreads this weed from roadsides, slips, wasteland and exotic plantations.